Quantum Memory and Autonomous Computation in Two Dimensions: Abstract

 \section{Abstract}

 Standard approaches to quantum error correction (QEC) require active maintenance using measurements and classical processing.
-The possibility of passive QEC has so far only been established in an unphysical number of spatial dimensions.
-In this work, we present a simple method for autonomous QEC in two spatial dimensions, formulated as a quantum cellular automaton with a fixed, local and translation-invariant update rule.
-The construction uses hierarchical, self-simulating control elements based on the classical schemes from the seminal results of \gacs (1986, 1989) together with a measurement-free concatenated code.
-We analyze the system under a local noise model and prove a noise threshold below which the logical errors are suppressed arbitrarily with increasing system size and the memory lifetime diverges in the thermodynamic limit.
-The scheme admits a continuous-time implementation as a time-independent, translation-invariant local Lindbladian with engineered dissipative jump operators.
-Further, the recursive nature of our protocol allows for the fault-tolerant encoding of arbitrary quantum circuits and thus constitutes a self-correcting universal quantum computer.
+Passive QEC, by contrast, has so far been established only in unphysical spatial dimensions.
+Here, we give an explicit scheme for autonomous quantum error correction and computation in two dimensions, formulated as a dissipative quantum cellular automaton with a fixed, local and translation-invariant update rule.
+The construction uses hierarchical, self-simulating control elements based on ideas from the seminal classical results of \gacs (1986, 1989) together with a measurement-free concatenated quantum code.
+We prove the existence of a nonzero noise threshold under a local noise model.
+Below this threshold, logical errors on encoded initial states are suppressed exponentially with increasing system size and the memory lifetime diverges in the thermodynamic limit.
+We also describe an implementation in continuous time as a time-independent, translation-invariant local Lindbladian using engineered dissipative jump operators.
+The recursive nature of our protocol allows for the fault-tolerant execution of quantum circuits specified by the initial state, and thus constitutes a self-correcting quantum computer capable of universal \mbox{computation}.

 Quantum information is fragile.
-Noise rapidly degrades superpositions and corrupts entanglement.
-Quantum error correction (QEC) counteracts this fragility by encoding logical states into many physical qubits and repeatedly detecting and reversing errors.
-Today's fault-tolerant architectures rely on \textit{active} syndrome extraction and classical processing that impose a substantial resource overhead~\cite{fowler2012, bravyi2024, google2025}.
-This raises the question of whether the protection and processing of quantum information could instead be achieved \textit{passively} by embedding the corrections into the dynamics of the quantum hardware itself.
+In all currently known hardware architectures, the physical states of a quantum computer are rapidly corrupted by noise.
+Quantum error correction (QEC) counteracts this fragility by encoding logical states across many physical qubits and repeatedly detecting and reversing errors.
+Contemporary fault-tolerant schemes use \textit{actively} controlled correction cycles with syndrome extraction and classical processing leading to a substantial resource overhead~\cite{fowler2012, bravyi2024, google2025}.
+A longstanding question is whether the protection and processing of quantum information can instead be achieved \textit{passively} by embedding error correction directly into the autonomous dynamics of the quantum hardware itself.
+From the viewpoint of condensed matter physics, this asks whether a local, translation-invariant quantum system can support robust memory and stable non-equilibrium order without external signals.